What 123 years of content marketing teaches [infographic]

 Understanding the needs of their tribe – drivers – propelled the Michelin brothers to create the first Michelin Guide.
 As the cover proclaimed, it was a free, 400-page guidebook for drivers in France, which answered all these questions and more.

 The brothers boldly printed almost 35,000 copies of the first edition, even though there were only about 3,000 cars in France.
-So at first, most readers were aspiring drivers, not actual drivers.
+At first, most readers were aspiring drivers, not actual drivers.
 By printing so many copies, the Michelin Guide helped create demand for cars – and tires.

 What worked for drivers in France worked in other countries too.
 By 1904 the Michelin Guide had spread to neighboring Belgium, by 1907 to Algeria and Tunisia, by 1908 to the Alps and the Rhine, by 1910 to Germany, Spain and Portugal, and by 1911 to the British Isles, northern Africa, southern Italy and Corsica.